geosolutions-it/ckanext-dcatapit/README.md

 ## Requirements

 The ckanext-dcatapit extension has been developed for CKAN 2.4 or later and is based on [ckanext-dcat plugin](https://github.com/ckan/ckanext-dcat)
-The ckanext-dcatapit extension requires also the [ckanext-multilang plugin](https://github.com/geosolutions-it/ckanext-multilang/tree/ckan-2.5.2) installed on CKAN in order to manage localized fields (see the [WIKI](https://github.com/geosolutions-it/ckanext-multilang/wiki) for more details about that).
+If you want to manage localized fields, the ckanext-dcatapit extension requires also the [ckanext-multilang plugin](https://github.com/geosolutions-it/ckanext-multilang/tree/ckan-2.5.2) installed (see the [WIKI](https://github.com/geosolutions-it/ckanext-multilang/wiki) for more details about that).

-If the ckanext-multilang extension is missing you can use the dcatapit extension without the multilingual management.
-This means that all the multilingual aspects will be ignored (ie. for vocabularies, the package editing and also during the RDF harvesting and the serialization procedures).

 ## Installation

-1. Install the **ckanext-multilang** extension as described [here](https://github.com/geosolutions-it/ckanext-multilang/blob/master/README.rst#installation) and **ckanext-dcat** [here](https://github.com/ckan/ckanext-dcat/blob/master/README.md#installation).
+1. (Optional) Install the **ckanext-multilang** extension as described [here](https://github.com/geosolutions-it/ckanext-multilang/blob/master/README.rst#installation)

+2. Install the **ckanext-dcat** extension as described [here](https://github.com/ckan/ckanext-dcat/blob/master/README.md#installation).

-2. Activate your CKAN virtual environment, for example:
+3. Activate your CKAN virtual environment, for example:

      `. /usr/lib/ckan/default/bin/activate`

-3. Go into your CKAN path for extension (like /usr/lib/ckan/default/src):
+4. Go into your CKAN path for extension (like /usr/lib/ckan/default/src):

     `git clone https://github.com/geosolutions-it/ckanext-dcatapit.git`